neurosim/NeuroSim/README.md

 The NeuroSim framework was developed by [Prof. Shimeng Yu's group](https://shimeng.ece.gatech.edu/) (Georgia Institute of Technology).
 The model is made publicly available on a non-commercial basis.
 Copyright of the model is maintained by the developers, and the model is distributed under the terms of the [Creative Commons Attribution-Non Commercial 4.0 International Public License](http://creativecommons.org/licenses/by-nc/4.0/legalcode)

-:star2: This repository includes all versions of NeuroSim, each tailored for different nerual network applications.
-The versions are organized into four categories: **2D Inference, 2D Training, 3D Inference, and MLP Inference**, with each version available on its respective branch.
+:star2: This repository includes all versions of NeuroSim, each tailored for different neural network applications.
+The versions are organized into four categories: **2D Inference, 2D Training, 3D Inference, MLP Inference**, with each version available on its respective branch.
 For a more comprehensive description, please refer to the README file and user manual within each branch.
-We encourage you to select the version most suited to your needs after you have looked through the key features of different versions below.
+We encourage you to select the version most suited to your needs after looking through the key features of the different versions below.

 ## Versions and Key Features
 **Each version is built upon modifications made in the previous version.**